plan-systems/design-docs/README.md

 ```
 ## Welcome to PLAN!

 PLAN is an multi-purpose communications and logistics planning tool for individuals, organizations, and communities.
 Its open “pluggable” architecture integrates distributed services, encryption, and interoperable data-transport technologies — all in a realtime visual interface.
-PLAN is intended for productivity, organization, and collaboration.
+PLAN is intended to be an instrument productivity, organization, and collaboration.

 PLAN is free and open-source (GPLv3).
-Each "pluggable" component layer is designed to be interoperable with other protocols and distributed applications (dapps) that are adapted or designed for use in PLAN (e.g. a PLAN based web browser that serves 'http' content).
-The design principles of PLAN are similar and consistent with Tim Berners-Lee's intention and design around the widely adopted 'http' protocol.
+Components in PLAN are pluggable so that contributors can add, improve, or expand functionality, and component interfaces and data structures embody the benefits and principles of interoperability.
+The design principles of PLAN are similar and consistent with Tim Berners-Lee's vision and intention surrounding HTTP.

 May PLAN empower organizations and individuals with little or no resources to communicate and self-organize
 intuitively, securely, and reliably.